Managing Files and Directories

 # -c option creates a new archive, any existing archive will be overwritten

-# -f option allows to specify name of archive to be created
+# -f option allows to specify a name for the archive being created

 # rest of the arguments are the files/directories to be archived